 Ingredients and Notes

-- Salt: Salt provides a flavor to the bread.
+- Salt: Salt enhances the overall flavor.

 How To Make Artisan Bread